LLNL/dataracebench/docker/README.md

-All the docker images ready for use are uploaded to DockerHub. https://hub.docker.com/repository/docker/yshixyz/dataracebench The images contains all three tools (Intel Inspector need a valid license, we are not provid its images) and dataracebench.
-You may need update dataracebench to the laste github version.
-And They should be munted into the docker container.
-The detail instrucions is as following:
+All the docker images ready for use are uploaded to DockerHub. https://hub.docker.com/repository/docker/yshixyz/dataracebench The images contains all three tools (Intel Inspector need a valid license, we are not providing its image) and dataracebench.
+You may need update dataracebench to the latest github version.
+And they should be mounted into the docker container.
+The detail instrucions are as following:

 #### ThreadSanitizer
 ```bash